johnwargo/glowing-pumpkin-feather/glowing-pumpkin-feather/readme.md

 ![Finished Project](images/figure-01.png)

 For lighting, I had to think bigger.
 Since this was a much larger pumpkin to illuminate, I had to go beyond the simple NeoPixel ring.
 For this project, I used the Adafruit NeoPixel FeatherWing, a 8x4 array of bright, tri-color LEDs (that's 32 LEDs for those of you who are mathematically challenged).
-I then paired the NeoPixel FeatherWing with the Adafruit Feather HUZZAH since I wanted to do something interesting on the network for my next version of this (coming soon).
+I then paired the NeoPixel FeatherWing with the Adafruit Feather HUZZAH since I wanted to do something interesting on the network.

+So, there are two versions of the project:

++	The Feather HUZZAH and NeoPixel FeatherWing version of the project.
+This version simply illuminates the pumpkin with bright lights, cycling through multiple colors over time.
+You're looking at this version of the project.
++ The [Feather HUZZAH, NeoPixel FeatherWing, and Adalogger FeatherWing](../glowing-pumpkin-feather-timer/readme.md) version.
+This version of the project does the same things as the other versions, but for this one, I used a real-time clock FeatherWing and the Feather's Wi-Fi network connection to connect to a time server, update the board's clock with the correct time, then turn the NeoPixels on and off on a predetermined schedule (set by you in the project's code).
+How cool is that?

 ## Component List